 Rating: 3.5 / 5

 The PDF/document processing MCP ecosystem covers the basics well — you can extract text from any common document format, and multiple mature options exist.
 Microsoft and IBM both ship official servers backed by major engineering teams.
-The star counts (90K+ for MarkItDown, 37K+ for Docling core) reflect genuine community adoption, not hype.
+The star counts (114K for MarkItDown, 58K+ for Docling core) reflect genuine, accelerating community adoption — Docling’s 58% growth in 38 days is remarkable.

-But the category has clear gaps.
+But the category’s gaps persist.
 PDF creation is nearly absent in the free/open-source space.
-OCR support is inconsistent.
+OCR support is inconsistent (only Docling and jztan/pdf-mcp handle it natively among the free options).
 No server handles annotations or editing.
 The most feature-rich option (PDF.co) is a paid API wrapper.
-And the ecosystem is fragmented — there are 15+ PDF MCP servers on GitHub, most doing slight variations of the same text extraction, with no coordination or consolidation.
+And the ecosystem remains fragmented — there are 15+ PDF MCP servers on GitHub, most doing slight variations of the same text extraction.

-For reading documents: strong.
+For reading documents: strong and getting stronger.
 For working with documents end-to-end: still maturing.